meeran711/GiphyServer/README.md

 Go to application folder and run 'mvn clean install'

-Then run the serve through 'java -jar target/giphy-0.0.1-SNAPSHOT.jar'
+Then run the server through 'java -jar target/giphy-0.0.1-SNAPSHOT.jar'